headlessuigm/headlessui/docs/docs/guides/components.md

 ### What's headless?

-Headless means that the components step and draw are isolated and are fully customizable from the developer.
+Headless means that the components step and draw are isolated and are fully customizable by the developer.

 Components are splitted in two lightweight functions: logic and render.
-For example, a button behavior like if the mouse is hovering it, is controlled in the logic function, while its drawing in the render function.
+For example, a button behaviour like if the mouse is hovering it, is controlled in the logic function, while its drawing in the render function.

 Example of a logic function: